jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/testing/manual/21-contact-1.png">
 </details>

-22. As a user, I want to change my email address so that i can maintain the same account if I change email address.
+22. As a user, I want to change my email address so that I can maintain the same account if I change email address.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |